 Then, you can continue adding to this amount until you eventually have a sizable emergency fund.
 Other experts recommend saving at least three to six months’ worth of income, a figure that could be your long-term goal.
 In the meantime, a smaller sum, like the suggested $2,467, is more realistic and achievable.

 Hitting this initial target can give you feelings of accomplishment that will help you build momentum in your long-term financial goals.

 Due to its nature, an emergency fund should be liquid, but that doesn’t mean you should be hiding money in a piggy bank.
 It’s best to separate it from your checking or main savings account.
 Two popular options for doing so are high-yield savings accounts and money market accounts.

 A high-yield savings account is a type of savings account that earns you a higher interest than traditional ones.
 The annual percentage yield (APY) is a good way to judge how much a bank will pay you in interest, as it accounts for how many times your interest compounds in a year.

 The more often the interest is compounded, the higher your interest becomes on your emergency fund.
-This helpful comparison table on ‘What is a High-Yield Savings Account?’ by Marcus points out that for a $5,000 balance, the interest can compound to $127.50 at 2.55% APY.
-Be sure to study the fine print when choosing the type of high-yield savings account to store and grow your emergency fund.
+In their article about high-yield savings accounts, Marcus points out that for a $5,000 balance, the interest can compound to $127.50 at 2.55% APY.
+That said, always be sure to study the fine print when choosing the type of high-yield savings account to store and grow your emergency fund.

 On the other hand, a money market account essentially places your funds in a bank or credit union to earn interest.
 The Street’s pros and cons list for money market accounts highlights that these accounts offer different withdrawal options, but they usually come at a limit.